DanielOaks/BA-4chan-thread-archiver/README.rst

 Modifications to original
 ============

-This script has changed considerably from the original it was forked from.
+Originally forked from Socketub's `4chan-thread-archiver. <https://github.com/socketubs/4chan-thread-archiver>`_

+However, all the original has long since been replaced, and the scripts are totally different.
 Here is a list of additions:

 * Based on `py4chan <https://github.com/e000/py-4chan>`_
 * Downloads HTML dump of thread